georgehyde-dot/georgehyde_dev/README.md

 ## 🔗 Connect

-Visit the live site to learn more about my background, current projects, and development roadmap.
+Visit [https://georgehyde.dev](https://georgehyde.dev) to learn more about my background, current projects, and development roadmap.